 Who doesn't love swimming with jazz hands, I ask, you, who?
 Of course I know it's so much more complicated than that, but when I was a little girl nothing said "we're bffs" better than choreographing a synchronized swimming session in my grandparents pool.
 So much more dignified than daisy chain bracelets.

-According to the official Olympics website, canoe slalom was modeled after ski slalom in Switzerland in 1932.
+official Olympics website, canoe slalom was modeled after ski slalom in Switzerland in 1932.
 It uses both canoes and kayaks to navigate white water rapids.
 Kids should like the appeal of battling nature as well as their opponents, and it's exhilarating to watch because it's so fast moving.
 Plus, it's not something you see every day, so that's always cool.

 While it might be too easy to get your kids to stay inside to watch the Olympics, they might be willing to sit through a few minutes at a time if something triggers their imagination.
 Just be ready to deal with their Olympic dreams in the aftermath.